nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/conda2.md

 Set up Rstudio panels!

+!!! warning

+    What happens if I get a 502, 503, or 504 error from the binder?

+    Try clicking on the launch button again.
+The binder or internet connection may have timed out.

 ### Initialize conda

 :keyboard: Copy/paste commands into the terminal OR run the commands from the `workshop_commands.sh` file in the binder.